 If you would like to help, and are happy for your information to be to be used by the project team (who will not be able to identify you) then you don’t need to do anything further.

 What if I don’t want my information to be used?

 If you would prefer that your information is not used, that’s quite ok, just tell us and we will ensure that it is not included.
 Please speak to the GP surgery staff in person or by telephone, email or letter.
 You will find our contact details on our website, or just ask our staff for them.
 Don’t worry - your care will continue in the normal way if you decide not to take part.

 What will happen at the end of the research project?

 The results will be gathered together and the conclusions will be made public in medical journals.
 It will not be possible for anyone to identify you from publications; not even the reference number allocated to your information would be included.
 The results will reflect the needs of local patients and will be used to help improve the care and services provided for people with COPD.

 If you would like more information about the project, please contact:

 Pam de Chazal

 Long Term Conditions Leaflet

-Our annual practice appraisal took place on 5th November 2015 - view the report here.
+Our last practice appraisal took place on 5th November 2015 - view the report here.